Frikanalen/kodi-frikanalen/README.md

 0. Commit copied files in `../repo-plugins`.
-0. Open a pull request on the [xbmc/repo-plugins](https://github.com/xbmc/repo-plugins) repository for target _correct branch_.
+0. Open a pull request on the [xbmc/repo-plugins](https://github.com/xbmc/repo-plugins) repository for _correct branch_.
 0. Wait on the review to start.
 0. Address any code review issues.
-0. When merged, create a tag for the version and push it out.
+0. When merged upstream, create a tag for the version and push it out.